reisir/tools/pages/04.vegas-pro/masking/default.md

 -->

 ## Animating masks

-Enabling the mask automatically enables [animating](https://amv.tools/vegas-pro/pan-and-crop#animating) the mask.
-This works the same way animating the position works.
+Enabling the mask automatically enables keyframing of the mask.
+This works the same way [animating](https://amv.tools/vegas-pro/pan-and-crop#animating) the position does.

 There's multiple methods to animate a mask.
-After masking the first frame, you can either move the points of your existing mask to their new locations, or [kbd="right click > reset mask] to start with a clean slate.
+After masking the first frame, you can either move the points of your existing mask to their new locations, or [kbd="right click > reset mask"] to start with a clean slate.
 This resetting functionality is unique to Vegas Pro, and doesn't work in, for example, After Effects.
 Which is why you should learn to use the least amount of anchors possible and how to efficiently use the curves part of bézier curves.
 That is, if you ever plan to use After Effects.
 If not, go wild and use any number of points per keyframe.
 It can be a very efficient and fast way of masking to reset on every frame.
 This is just a warning for prospective AE users to not get used to the luxury of resetting masks.

-If you're working with anime that only moves every other frame (like most anime does), you will notice that if you only make new masks on those new frames, Vegas will animate the mask between those frames.
+If you're working with anime that only moves every other frame (like most anime does), you will notice that creating new masks only on those new frames will lead to Vegas animating the shape between those two keyframes.
 To stop this, select your keyframes and [kbd="right click > hold"].
 This will turn the keyframes red and stop Vegas from interpolating (animating between keyframes).

 ## Mask settings